-Further east there is another area of production-related cutaway.
+Further east towards the canal feeder drains/streams there is another area of production-related cutaway.
 This area has shallower peat and there are more frequent signs of poor fen re-vegetation (Bog Cotton, and Soft Rush-dominated) along with Heather and Birch scrub.
 Common Reed is also present.
 However, there are also signs of acidic influence in places with some Sphagnum regeneration and S. cuspidatum developing in some pools.